HHS-AHRQ/MEPS/Stata/README.md

 In order to run the example codes, you must download the relevant MEPS files from the MEPS website and save them to your local computer.

 ## Workshop exercises
-The following example codes from previous MEPS workshops are provided in the [workshop_exercises](workshop_exercises) folder:
+The following example codes from previous MEPS workshops and webinars are provided in the [workshop_exercises](workshop_exercises) folder:

 ### 1. National health care expenses  <!-- omit in toc -->
 [Exercise1a.do](workshop_exercises/Exercise1a.do): National health care expenses by age group, 2016